- The R2AC staff reviews each grant application to ensure eligibility before releasing it for review by the grant panel.

-- Staff record grant panelist comments to be summarized and shared verbally with applicants upon request.
+- Staff will record grant panelist comments to be summarized and shared with applicants upon request.

-- A motion is made concerning the level of funding for each application immediately after it is discussed: Full, partial, or no funding.
+- A motion is made concerning the level of funding for each application: Full, partial, or no funding.
 The motion is then voted on.

 - During the grant review panel, panelists use the online system to individually rate each grant based on the criteria and point system stated in the rubric.
 At that time, panelists may provide written comments or constructive criticism for the applicant about their application.
 The ratings are averaged and the grant applications are ranked from the highest to the lowest based on the ratings.
 Grant money is awarded, in order of highest to lowest grant ranking, until the money is depleted.
 R2AC will not fund any application whose average score is below 65%.

 - Following the spirit of the open meeting law, all scores that are shared at a grant review meeting may be shared with anyone who makes a post-meeting request for the averaged score.
 It is standard R2AC practice to present the scores of grant recipients as part of the awarding process at the end of each grant panel review.
 If a score has not been shared at a public meeting, then that score will not be shared with anyone.
 Board comments will continue to be shared verbally with any applicant who requests them.

 - In the event of a tie at the point where the grant money runs out, the R2AC Executive Director will divide the amount of remaining money available by the amount of the requests and will use this percentage to distribute the available funds to each applicant.